egberts/systemd-dhclient/README.md

 ## About systemd-dhclient

+You have choices of many different DHCP clients, but the ones that is built into systemd is stunted and too simple for use with  Verizon FiOS network.

-You have many DHCP clients, but systemd only starts one.
-This here will allow separate ISC dhclients to run independently on platforms running `systemd`.
+This here will allow one (or many separate) ISC dhclients to run independently on platforms running `systemd`.

 ## Why did I make this?

-I replaced the Verizon-supplied customer-premise-equipment (CPE) which was a Motorola Actiontec wireless broadband router.
+I replaced the Verizon-supplied customer-premise-equipment (CPE) (aka cablemodem, MoCA media gateway router) which was a Motorola Actiontec wireless broadband router.

-That CPE got replaced with a custom-made Linux gateway.
+I replaced the ISP-provided CPE with my custom-made Linux gateway.

-Since forever, I have been using the ISC DHCP client for interacting with 5 different ISP DHCP servers (mostly Juniper Network).
+Since the dawn of time, I have been using the ISC DHCP client for interacting with 5 different ISPs' DHCP server (mostly Juniper Network).
 I've found out that systemd v232 still cannot handle these funky ISP DHCP servers.

-Also it was too late, I have had upgraded to Debian 9 and systemd was in near-full force as a default.
-Thereby my remaining requirement to continue using ISC DHCP client.
+Also it was too late, for I had upgraded to Debian 9 and the feature-weak systemd was nearly a solid Debian default.
+I needed to revert back to ISC DHCP client.

 ## systemd DHCP limitations

-I needed DHCP-Options that are still not being found in systemd-dhcp-client.
+Some of the limitation of systemd's DHCP client is that there is no DHCP-Options.

-So, it becomes imperative that I continue to use ISC DHCP client despite pervasiveness of systemd.
+Hence the need to use ISC DHCP client despite pervasiveness of systemd's own built-in DHCP client.

 I also like Dynamic DNS update which is those fancy communication between BIND9 DNS server and DHCP server.  systemd-ddns is also nice but it didn't have other things (described in next section).
-Again, too much invested into ISC BIND9 and ISC DHCP server.
+Again, my gateway had too much invested into the usages of ISC BIND9 and ISC DHCP server.

 systemd-dhcp-server also cannot do custom database interfaces.